 David has worked as the Information and Communication Technology (ICT) strategy manager for the London borough of Lambeth.
 He worked with the senior leadership team in schools and their ICT managed service provider to implement Lambeth’s ICT strategy.
 Previous to this he was the ICT curriculum advisor for Redbridge.
 He was a secondary national strategy consultant for ICT prior to that.
 He has 14 years’ teaching experience.
 He is also an ICT mark assessor.
 David has completed the graduate certificate in education leadership, management and consultancy at the Institute of Education in London and has a BA degree and higher diploma in education from University College, Cork.
 He is currently teaching and working as a consultant.

-Nick Forster is Head of Sales at W F Howes.
+Nick Forster is Regional Manager, EMEA, Global Libraries & Education at OverDrive.
 His knowledge of the publishing sector and of the commercial audiobook market are an invaluable addition to the board.